jagprog5/PDControllerInterface/README.md

 - Right trigger is back / exit current menu
 - Left stick button is zoom in
 - Right stick button is zoom out
-- The right stick x or y is not used
+- The right stick x and y is not used

 ## An issue